 The public and private sectors both play a role in developing the fast-changing data ecosystem.
 Rolland says, “Companies that foster positive working relationships with policymakers and partner with them to craft definitions and shape approaches to the future of their industry are going to have a significant competitive advantage.”

-To learn how Okera helps companies gain complete visibility into how sensitive data is used and how to standardize and simplify fine-grained access control across the enterprise, sign up for a free demo or contact us to learn more.
+Okera helps companies gain complete visibility into how sensitive data is used and how to standardize and simplify fine-grained access control across the enterprise.